TFashakin/TFashakin/README.md

 📊 Vulnerability Scanner – A web vulnerability scanner for detecting common security flaws like SQL Injection and XSS.

-💻 Daily Planner - Building an app which organizes and creates a schedule based on the needs of the user
+💻 Daily Planner – Building an app that organizes and creates a schedule based on the needs of the user.

 Programming Languages:
+Python
+C
-Python, C, Java
+Java
 Technologies & Tools:
+Linux
+Git
+Docker
-Linux, Git, Docker, Bash Scripting
+Bash Scripting
 Security Tools:
+Wireshark
+Snort
-Wireshark, Snort, Nmap
+Nmap
 Connect with Me 🌐
 Email: fashakintimi@gmail.com
 GitHub: Github.com/TFashakin
+This formatting uses bullet points and clear separations between sections, making it easy to read and